OpenTreeOfLife/phylesystem-api/docs/README.md

             "merged_SHA": "16463623459987070600ab2757540c06ddepa608",
         }

-'merged_SHA' must be included in the next PUT for this study (unless you are happy with your work languishing on a WIP branch instead of master).
+`merged_SHA` must be included in the next PUT for this study (unless you are happy with your work languishing on a WIP branch instead of master).

 If there is an error, an HTTP 400 error will be returned with a JSON response similar